Search features

 ley Email Email More info More Info

 CHEM 499.
 HONORS IN CHEMICAL RESEARCH.
 Seniors who have shown special aptitude in chemistry may, with consent of the Department of Chemistry, undertake supervised chemistry research.
 Not to exceed two hours each semester.
-Semester course, one or two hours.
+One or two hours.

 a section of the HONORS IN CHEM RESEARCH course in Chemistry - CHEM